 - Stormwater quality treatment systems, such as bio-basins in parks and footpaths

 - Street lighting on some Council managed roads

 What assets are not usually donated to Council?

 - Driveway crossovers

-- Roads internal to a unit development complex
+- Roads internal to a unit development complex (on freehold land)

 - Roofwater pipework that connects to the roadside gutter (kerb and channel)